Can Gen Digital Inc. (GEN) Remain Competitive?

 GEN’s Market Performance

-GEN stocks went down by -0.52% for the week, with a monthly jump of 0.31% and a quarterly performance of 6.87%, while its annual performance rate touched -6.35%.
-The volatility ratio for the week stands at 2.91% while the volatility levels for the past 30 days are set at 2.83% for Gen Digital Inc. The simple moving average for the period of the last 20 days is 0.25% for GEN stocks with a simple moving average of -3.83% for the last 200 days.
+GEN stocks went down by -4.68% for the week, with a monthly drop of -4.42% and a quarterly performance of 1.36%, while its annual performance rate touched -15.32%.
+The volatility ratio for the week stands at 3.05% while the volatility levels for the past 30 days are set at 2.85% for Gen Digital Inc. The simple moving average for the period of the last 20 days is -5.93% for GEN stocks with a simple moving average of -9.31% for the last 200 days.

-Volatility was left at 2.83%, however, over the last 30 days, the volatility rate increased by 2.91%, as shares surge +1.37% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +12.13% upper at present.
+Volatility was left at 2.85%, however, over the last 30 days, the volatility rate increased by 3.05%, as shares sank -3.74% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.76% upper at present.

 Stock Fundamentals for GEN